TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.3-availability-reporting/_index.md

 The web tier is sized with 8 VM, plus 2 additional VM added for resilience.
 The application tier is designed with 3+1 server farm.
 The database uses active/passive design.

-Let’s step through the time to show how difference scenarios impact availability.
+Let's step through the time to show how difference scenarios impact availability.

 #### 9:00 – 9:05 am